-The decision logic level of a decision model in $\overline{\text{DMNDMN}}$ consists in of one or more value expressions.
-In $\overline{\text{DMN 1.0}}$, t{1}^{The} elements of decision logic modeled as value expressions are literal include tabular expressions; such as decision tables and invocations, and literal (text) expressions such as age > 30.
-Tabular expressions are called boxed expressions in the remainder of this specification.
+The decision logic level of a decision model in DMN consists of one or more value expressions.
+The elements of decision logic modeled as value expressions include tabular expressions such as decision tables and invocations, and literal (text) expressions such as age > 30.

-- At literal expression represents decision logic as text that describes how an output value is derived from its input values.
-The expression language may, but need not, be formal or executable: examples of literal expressions include a plain English description of the logic of a decision, a first order logic theoryproposition, a Java computer program and a PMML document.
-DMN 1.0Clause 10 specifies an executable expression language: called FEEL (see clause 10), and Clause 9 specifies a basic-subset of FEEL (S-FEEL) (see clause 9) that is the default language for literal expressions in DMN DMN decision tables (clause 8). - A decision table is a tabular representation of decision logic, based on a discretization of the possible values of the inputs of a decision, and organized into rules that map discretized input values onto discrete output values (see clause 8). - An invocation is a tabular representation of may be used as an alternative to FEEL, to model how a decision invokes decision logic that is represented by a business knowledge model is invoked by a decision, or by another business knowledge model.
+- A literal expression represents decision logic as text that describes how an output value is derived from its input values.
+The expression language may, but need not, be formal or executable: examples of literal expressions include a plain English description of the logic of a decision, a first order logic proposition, a Java computer program and a PMML document.
+Clause 10 specifies an executable expression language called FEEL.
+Clause 9 specifies a subset of FEEL (S-FEEL) that is the default language for literal expressions in DMN decision tables (clause 8). - A decision table is a tabular representation of decision logic, based on a discretization of the possible values of the inputs of a decision, and organized into rules that map discretized input values onto discrete output values (see clause 8). - An invocation is a tabular representation of how decision logic that is represented by a business knowledge model is invoked by a decision, or by another business knowledge model.
 An invocation may also be represented as a literal expression, but usually the tabular representation will be more understandable.